AhmedAlfahdi/AHK-V2-Tools/README.md

 # AutoHotkey Project

-This is an AutoHotkey v2 project that provides various automation features.
+This is an AutoHotkey v2 project that provides various automation features including keyboard shortcuts, system power options, and more.

+**Contributions are welcome!
+Please feel free to submit a pull request or open an issue.**

 ## Requirements